The presidential debates, horrific as their results were, provided survivors everywhere with a strange, backwards gift.

 The thing is, typically this kind of behavior is reserved for the private context of intimacy.
 These kinds of abusers, especially the low-grade ones, can hold quite successful positions and are drawn to positions of power and prestige, becoming big fish in small ponds and crafting a well-liked and even ‘humble’ persona.
 Only in the crucible of intimacy do the forgetting and emptiness, the bizarre dishonesties, the switchbacks and emotional incoherence become apparent, because they are attempting an intimacy that is impossible when you do not know the true self at all.
 In other words, someone who gaslights lovers and partners may not behave this way with other friends or family.

 Typically this behavior happens under the radar of bystanders, on a narrow-band channel that only the survivor receives.
 Yes, your perfectly nice friend who has never done this to you, even your son or your brother, yes they can do this to their partner, ex, or lover, in a narrowband channel that you will have to work to see, because an intimate is interacting with their deeper true self, not the persona that they have subconsciously crafted that stands in for a genuine relationship to the self.
 Most others will interact with the surface, crafted self.
 Not the emotional depths, which are absent of connection to the true self, and thus are emotionally incoherent.
+The abuse is a kind of hypercolour dog whistle that communicates with the survivor directly, right in front of other people.
+It can take observers exceptionally keen powers of insight and empathy to catch this going on.
+Not many have that keen awareness: to catch a dog whistle not directed at you.

 Until you choose to listen very very deeply to what the survivor is experiencing, you may only perceive the surface persona, and not see the gaslighting, while only the partner or lover is subject to it in ways that are hidden from bystanders.
 So when the survivor finally struggles through the physiological silencing of trauma and manages to speak, bystanders may not empathize or even understand what the one who was harmed is living through.